 Organisations we work with

-Charlotte is an Associate of Cranfield School of Management (Sustainability Network), a member of Social Value UK, a Life Fellow of the RSA and a mother of two teenage children.
+Charlotte is also an Associate of Cranfield School of Management where she teaches and undertakes research on social impact and social entrepreneurship, is a member and Accredited Practitioner of Social Value UK, a Life Fellow of the RSA and a mother of two teenage children.

 Steph is a consultant and associate of Bean Research.
 She has 20 years’ experience in the private and not-for profit sectors, including 14 years’ in corporate responsibility, most recently for Business in the Community (BITC).
 She specialises in using a wide range of primary research to create content that clients need – from briefing materials, to presentations and reports – to help them develop and/or evaluate their programmes.
 She has particular expertise in cross-sector partnerships and impact evaluation of social programmes.
 Since leaving BITC in 2014, she has pursued her passion for history and archival research, and also works as a researcher for Sticks Research Agency, one of the UK’s leading historical research organisations.

 Cath, a research consultant, is an associate of Bean Research.
 Determined to find the meaning in numbers and interpret “the story” for stakeholders, Cath has used a wide range of research techniques to understand consumers and the impact of campaigns.
 With over 15 years of experience in the development and delivery of consumer and business intelligence projects, Cath is a seasoned research professional.
 She spent 10 years at Mindshare, a global media and marketing services agency, leading research initiatives for clients like Unilever, Nestlé and Nespresso.
 Long since earning a First Class Masters in Business Science in Cape Town, Cath has traded beaches for forests and now calls the Surrey Hills home.